Politics

 European AI sovereignty and digital infrastructure

-Presented a blunt reality check to Nordic-Baltic delegates at this five-day dialogue hosted by CBSS and the German Embassy: Europe is importing its reasoning and building its digital future on infrastructure that is not its own.
-Argued that Europe desperately needs its own foundation models.
+Argued across this five-day dialogue, hosted by CBSS and the German Embassy, that Europe is importing its reasoning and building its digital future on infrastructure that isn't its own.
+Made the case for European foundation models.

 Cybercation Forum floor at Cyber Security Nordic